 - None of the existing methods for checking feeding tube position are totally reliable.
 Their advice is based on the premise that it is better to base clinical decisions on one reliable test (pH indicator paper or radiography) than a combination of tests with varying reliability.

 - Small bore feeding tubes are particularly difficult to gain aspirate from.

 - Tube markings should be used for all babies to enable accurate measurement of depth and length and the position of the tube documented.

 - Although radiography is the most reliable indicator of feeding tube position, x-rays should not be ‘routinely’ used.
 However if the baby is going to have an x-ray as part of their clinical care, the feeding tube should be placed beforehand and checked for positioning.

-- The NPSA (2005) flow sheet should be used to guide practitioners (Appendix D in the management of gastric and jejunal feeding tubes policy)).
+- The NPSA (2005a) flow sheet should be used to guide practitioners (Appendix E in the management of oral and gastric feeding tubes policy).

 - The presence of amniotic fluid in a baby under 48 hours old.

 - Milk in the baby’s stomach, particularly if they are on one to two-hourly feeds.

 - Use of medication to reduce stomach acid.

 Feeding tube placement – techniques that must NEVER be used